phaidra/phaidra/README.md

 None, just make sure no other service is using port 8899 on your computer.

-*EXCEPTION*: if running on (not recommended) rootful  Docker (eg Docker Desktop on Win 11), set the `ALLOWED_HOST` variable in `compose-demo/.env` to "172.29.5.1" (the docker internal gateway address).
+*NOTE*: if running on rootful  Docker (eg Docker Desktop on Win 11 or Docker on OSX), set the `ALLOWED_HOST` variable in `compose-demo/.env` to "172.29.5.1" (the docker internal gateway address).
 The default value is set up for rootless docker, and you will not have access to restricted places like user-management, database inspection, etc otherwise.

 ###  Demo Startup